 The classification is important because it is one way that a charity can avoid being classified as a private foundation, a status that is subject to a much more restrictive regulatory regime.

 All 501(c)(3) organizations are considered private foundations unless they qualify as public charities.
 It can be to a nonprofit’s advantage to be a public charity, as private foundations are more closely scrutinized, regulated, and taxed than public charities.
 The thinking that underpins this regulatory framework is that the donating public will “discipline” public charities far more efficiently than government oversight can.
-(For more information on the differences between public charities and private foundations, see Nonprofit Law Basics: What is the Difference Between a Public Charity and a Private Foundation?)

 How Do You Know if a Charity Is a Supporting Organization?

 Contact the organization or the IRS to determine if it is a supporting organization.
 The charity’s letter of determination, which is a public document, will note that it is not a private foundation because it is a section 509(a)(3) organization – a Supporting Organization.
-You will need to further inquire with the charity or the IRS to determine if the nonprofit is a Type I, Type II, or Type III supporting organization.

 Resources

-What is the Difference Between a Public Charity and a Private Foundation?
+For more information on the differences between public charities and private foundations, see Nonprofit Law Basics: What is the Difference Between a Public Charity and a Private Foundation?